CodeClanAlumni/survival-guide/alumni-stories/james-stewart-g3.md

 ### Other stuff

 I did a contract for the World Bank and the Prince's Trust in the evenings during my first job, both in VueJS/Node.

+I've found that I've coded outside work a lot less since I started coding for a job.
+It's important to know that's totally normal.
+If you're coding 8-10 hours at work, not coding at home isn't going to damage your skills.